jamiesanson/jamie.sanson.dev/src/assets/content/blog/android-then-and-now-intro-intdef-enums.md

 In the early days, mobile devices were constrained hardware-wise.
 Most people kept hold of a phone for a year or two, meaning in 2015 one of the most popular devices in New Zealand was the Samsung Galaxy S3.
 This device was really one of the big drivers of Android in the early days, delivering incredible performance on Android 4.X with… 1GB of RAM.
 As it turns out, 1GB of RAM doesn’t leave much free when considering the overhead of running an OS, as well as multiple apps.

 Memory was a sought after resource.
-We all wanted to be good mobile citizens and to be app that people kill last.
+We all wanted to be good mobile citizens and to be the app that people kill last.
 The focus therefore had to be on app memory consumption.

 ## Enums are classes, and classes consume memory